 While wwe expect that SRP concentrations in Lake Powell outflows have historically been primarily driven by the magnitude and seasonal timing of inflows, the amount of exposed deltaic sediments and the interactions of inflows with existing reservoir stratification (i.e., H1-H4) and may increasingly be affected by quagga mussels (H5).
 We also hypothesize that dam operations and potential infrastructure changes can change SRP concentrations in Lake Powell outflows.
-In particular, we hypothesize (H6) that drawing water through the jet tubes (either during HFEs or if retrofitting of jet tubes is pursued after the feasibility study dictated by the LTEMP EIS and associated Biological Opinion) can elevate riverine SRP concentrations given the higher concentrations of phosphorus found in the hypolimnion (below the typical mixing depth for the reservoir).
-In addition, past work suggests some support for the hypothesis (H7) that dam operations, such as high flow events, can lead to substantially mixing of stratified layers within Lake Powell.
+In particular, we hypothesize (H6) that drawing water through the jet tubes (either during HFEs or if retrofitting of jet tubes is pursued after the feasibility study dictated by the LTEMP EIS and associated Biological Opinion) could elevate riverine SRP concentrations in dam outflows.
+This effect would arise because of the higher concentrations of phosphorus found in the lake’s hypolimnion (the stratum of dense water that develops below the typical mixing depth for a reservoir).
+In addition, past work suggests some support for hypothesis (H7) that dam operations, such as high flow events, can lead to substantially mixing of stratified layers within Lake Powell.
 For example, Hueftle and Stevens (2001) showed that the 1996 spring high flow experiment (HFE) diminished hypoxia in the hypolimnion as far as 100 km up-lake from Glen Canyon Dam while also resulting in high salinity, high dissolved oxygen concentrations, and damped fluctuations in dissolved oxygen and pH in the dam tailwater (Hueftle and Stevens, 2001).
-Nutrient data collected four days before and two days after the HFE showed drops in phosphorus concentration at both the penstock and river outlet works (Hueftle and Stevens, 2001), although the magnitude of this drop is difficult to determine given the detection limit of the analyses used at that time.
-Monitoring during the 2008 HFE also showed elevated dissolved oxygen concentrations immediately downstream of the dam (at maximum 120% of saturation), but relatively minimal effects on the structure of the water column up-lake of the dam, Vernieu, 2010).
+Nutrient data collected four days before and two days after the 1996 spring HFE showed drops in phosphorus concentration at both the penstock and river outlet works (Hueftle and Stevens, 2001), although the magnitude of this drop is difficult to determine given the detection limit of the analyses used at that time.
+Monitoring during the 2008 HFE also showed elevated dissolved oxygen concentrations immediately downstream of the dam (at maximum 120% of saturation), but relatively minimal effects on the structure of the water column up-lake of the dam (Vernieu, 2010).
 Still, this study only considered water temperature, specific conductance, and dissolved oxygen, but not nutrients.
 Lastly, the amount of water stored in Lake Powell is also clearly a factor in determining temperature and nutrients in the outflow so long as the depth from which the penstock pull is fixed.
 There tends to be more phosphorus in the colder hypolimnion than in the warmer epilimnion, but the relationship between water level and outflow phosphorus concentrations is not straightforward in the historical dataset suggesting the importance of other drivers like inflow, quagga mussels, and sediment deltaic dynamics.

 Factors affecting spatio-temporal variation in temperature and nutrients in the CRe.